 If you live on colonized land, such as the United States, how much do you know about the Indigenous People who are its original custodians?
 Do you know which tribes and nations resided in your specific area before forced removal?
 Do you know where they are now?
 I would take a guess that maybe a lot of you don’t, and that’s something we should all work on to rectify.

-Coined in 1845 by a newspaper editor, John O’Sullivan, the term Manifest Destiny encapsulated the long-held vision of further colonization throughout the entire North American continent — to spread capitalism and expand the reach of U.S. political and economic power through land ownership — as being something divined by God (Christian).
-This conceited doctrine aimed to justify what White settler-colonialism did to Native Americans, no matter how horrific, as a benevolent and altruistic “greater good”.
-The seeds of this idea were buried within the Declaration of Independence in 1776 that ratified and set out exactly how the United States was to regard and treat Native Americans.
-They were to be related to as “merciless Indian savages”.
-And if a nation from its inception can believe itself to be morally, intellectually or culturally superior, to increase its power, it can cement cultural destruction as an inevitable part of its “progress”, no matter what it does to other groups of people.
+Conceived by newspaper editor, John O’Sullivan in 1845, the term Manifest Destiny sought to justify colonization throughout the entire North American continent as being something divined by God (Christian).
+Spreading capitalism and expanding the reach of U.S. political and economic power through land ownership was seen as righteous; even if it meant trying to destroy entire diverse cultures.
+This conceited doctrine aimed to rationalize what White settler-colonialism did to Native Americans as a benevolent and altruistic “greater good” — not matter how horrific.
+The seeds of this idea were buried within the Declaration of Independence in 1776; ratifying that the United States was to treat and regard Native Americans as “merciless Indian savages”.
+If from its inception, a nation can believe itself to be morally, intellectually or culturally superior in order to increase its power; it can establish cultural destruction as an inevitable and legitimate part of “progress”.

-I would like to acknowledge that I am living on the traditional territories of the *Kiikaapoi (Kickapoo), Meškwahki (Fox), Peoria, Bodéwadmiakiwen (Potawatomi) and Myaamia Peoples, and wish to recognize with gratitude and respect their past, present and future caretaking of this land.
-I also wish to celebrate and fully support their resiliency, sovereignty and self-determination.
+I would like to acknowledge that I am living on the traditional territories of the *Kiikaapoi (Kickapoo), Meškwahki (Fox), Peoria, Bodéwadmiakiwen (Potawatomi) and Myaamia Peoples.
+I recognize with gratitude and respect their past, present and future care-taking of this land and fully celebrate and support their resiliency, sovereignty and self-determination.

 So … Whose land are you on?
 You can find out here, via a searchable interactive map created by Our Home on Native Land.
-Once you’ve found out, do a search of any organizations, grassroots campaigns, events, environmental issues or land back initiatives, etc that you can help support them in (time/money/sharing info) — and educate other people like yourself who may be unaware of where it is they’re living.
+Once you’ve found out; search for any organizations, grassroots campaigns, events, environmental issues or land back initiatives, etc. to support them in.

 A Guide to Indigenous Land Acknowledgement – Native Governance Center